ebzzry/ebzzry.github.io/emacs-racket.md

 hooks to a a Racket process.
 For those of you who are unfamiliar with Comint mode, it is the same mode that handles `M-x shell RET`.

-So, what can we do with it?
+So, what can you do with it?
 While editing `.rkt` file, here are some of the usual shortcuts that I use (The full list of keys are [available here](http://www.nongnu.org/geiser/geiser_5.html#Cheat-sheet)).
 Take note, that the description of the keys that I used below, are for